Guide

 Formatting code variable names

 Developers frequently need to convert between naming conventions.
 A field named "first name" in plain English becomes firstName in JavaScript (camelCase), first_name in Python (snake_case), or first-name in CSS (kebab-case).
 Converting manually is error-prone on longer strings.
+For dedicated conversion between these, see the camelCase to snake_case converter.

 Writing headlines and titles